aeternity/protocol/channels/ON-CHAIN.md

 can not be closed using an older state—as indicated by the `round`—than the one provided in the snapshot.

-The `from_id` account MUST be a participant in the target channel.
-The `payload` MUST be a co-signed off-chain state.
-It MUST be part of the same channel (containing same channel id) and it MUST have a `round` greater than the one currently recorded on-chain.

 Serialization defined [here](../serializations.md#channel-snapshot-solo-transaction)

 - `channel_id`: channel id as recorded on-chain
 - `from_id`: the account that posts the transaction
 - `payload`: co-signed off-chain state of the same channel
-- `ttl`:
+- `ttl`: blockheight target until this transaction can be included
-- `fee`:
+- `fee`: transaction fee
 - `nonce`: the `from_id` account nonce

+The `from_id` account MUST be a participant in the target channel.
+The `payload` MUST be a co-signed off-chain state.
+It MUST be part of the same channel (containing same channel id) and it MUST have a `round` greater than the one currently recorded on-chain.

+This transaction does not trigger the `lock_period` and can not be used in disputes.

 ## Closing channel on-chain

+We expect channels to be only closed in the case of non-cooperation or malicious behaviour.
+If all parties decide to close the channel, closing is just a matter of issuing one on-chain transaction, signed by everyone involved.

+In the case of a solo closing, operations are subject to the `lock_period`, during which they can be disputed via a `channel_slash`.

 ### `channel_close_mutual`